Global Combat Air Programme: GCAP International Government Organisation (GIGO)

-The UK ratified the GCAP convention in October 2024, followed by Italy in November 2024.
+In June 2024, Japan's National Diet ratified the GCAP convention followed by the UK in October 2024 and Italy in November 2024, formally establishing GIGO.

 On 15 January 2025, the UK Ministry of Defence (MoD) announced that the GIGO would be headquartered in Reading and led by its first Chief Executive, Oka Masami.

+The GIGO is formed of two components: the GCAP Agency which oversees the delivery of the programme and the Steering Committee which directs them on behalf of the three governments.

 Edgewing (Joint Venture)

 On 13 December 2024, the three national industrial partners for the GCAP announced the formation of a business joint venture that will be accountable for the design, development, and delivery of the aircraft by the mid-2030s and throughout its expected service life beyond 2070.
 BAE Systems, Japan Aircraft Industrial Enhancement Co Ltd (JAIEC), and Leonardo will each hold a 33.3% stake in the venture.
 The agreement will now go for approval to the national regulatory authorities before it is formally established in mid-2025; the company will be headquartered in the UK alongside the GIGO.

 In December 2024, Leonardo stated that it had already signed GCAP-related R&D contracts worth €100 million with subcontractors in Italy, whilst the Italian MoD had earmarked €8.8 billion to the programme.
 Leonardo outlined that it would be the leader in four domains for the aircraft's development: flight system integration, weapons integration, training integration, and two activities under the domain of mission system: the weapons effect management system and the flight control system.
 Leonardo emphasised a new way of collaborating on the development of all key activities linked to sixth-generation aspects, using an innovative model that will see all three national entities working together but with the leading nation in that domain coordinating the different areas, with clusters of engineers from all three nations working together across different sites.
 Meanwhile, more conventional elements of the aircraft will be assigned to single nations for development.

 The Joint Venture will have four main sites one in each nation, including the headquarters in the United Kingdom.
-The main Italian site will be Torino Caselle already the home of the Eurofighter assembly line, but the work will be spread across Leonardo sites in Rome, Pomezia, Florence and Nerviano for electronics and avionics.
-Of the 9000 people working on GCAP at the current stage, 3000 are Italian.
+The main Italian site will be Torino Caselle, the home of the Italian Eurofighter assembly line, but work will be spread across Leonardo sites in Rome, Pomezia, Florence and Nerviano for electronics and avionics.
+Of the 9,000 people working on GCAP at the current stage, 3,000 are Italian.
 Leonardo highlighted the importance of cyber-security and cyber-engineers to the programme, both for aircraft itself, but also for the facilities developing the aircraft.

 On 20 June 2025, the Joint Venture was officially named Edgewing.